bns-hack/trapcodeio_bunnyshell-templates/.bunnyshell/templates/oak-vue-postgres/README.md

 ```
 💡 Remember that you can pass in the optional flag `--component {YOUR_COMPONENT_ID}` to skip running the wizard to choose the Component.

-And within the IDE terminal, you need to start the `node` process with debugging capabilities:
+And within the IDE terminal, you need to start the `deno` process with debugging capabilities:
 ```
-/usr/src/app/backend # npm run start:dev
+/usr/src/app/backend # deno task dev
 ```

 You can now add breakpoints and start debugging.